stacks-network/docs/_core/faq_technical.md

 layout: core
 permalink: /:collection/:path.html
 ---
-# Core Developers FAQ
+# Technical FAQ
 {:.no_toc}

-This document lists frequently-asked questions by developers interested in working with Blockstack core components.
+This document lists frequently-asked questions by developers interested in working with Blockstack application and core components.
 If you are new to Blockstack, you should read the [general questions]({{site.baseurl}}/faqs/allFAQs.html) first.

-For more general questions about developing applications with the Blockstack platform, see the [DApp developer questions]({{site.baseurl}}/core/faq_developer.html).

 If you have a technical question that gets frequently asked on the [forum](https://forum.blockstack.org) or [Slack](https://blockstack.slack.com),